jonelo/xml-holidays/README.md

 ### Celebrated on a fixed day

 #### Example: on January 1
-The New Year's day is always celebrated on January 1, each year.
+In many countries the New Year's day is always celebrated on January 1, each year.

 ```xml
 <holiday>